 - Agricultural tractors vs. construction vehicles have different classifications.

-4. Country-Specific Trade Agreements & Tariffs
+4. Country-Specific Trade Agreements and Tariffs

 - Vehicles imported under Free Trade Agreements (e.g., USMCA, EU FTA) may be duty-free.